mybest

 Bean varietyArabica, Robusta

-Lavazza's Classico Ground Coffee Blend is a medium roast blend of Arabica and Robusta beans, described as having a rich flavor and sweet aroma.
-Flavors like chocolate and grape come through when served black, with a gentle sweetness and a sharp, pronounced acidity.
+Lavazza's Classico Ground Coffee Blend is a medium roast blend of Arabica and Robusta beans with a rich flavor and sweet aroma.
+Notes of chocolate and grape come through when served black, with a gentle sweetness and a sharp, pronounced acidity.
 The fruitiness is intense, making the bitterness and richness somewhat hard to detect.

 Some testers felt that while the crisp acidity was present, it didn't balance out the bitterness.
 The coffee's flavor seems to take a backseat to the sweetness of the milk when prepared as a café au lait.
 If you're looking to savor the coffee's unique flavor, this blend might not fully satisfy.